metashot/prok-quality/README.md

 Following MIMAG/MISAG standards, you can classify a prokaryotic genome as **high-quality draft** when:
 - completeness: >90%;
-- contamination <5%;
+- contamination: <5%;
 - presence of 23S, 16S, and 5S rRNA genes;
-- presence of at least 18 tRNA types;
+- presence of at least 18 tRNA types.

-and **Medium-quality draft** when:
+A genome can be classified as **medium-quality draft** when:
-- Completeness: >=50%;
+- completeness: >=50%;
-- Contamination <10%;
+- contamination: <10%.

-**Note**: this workflow is not intended for classify "finished" Single Amplified Genome (SAGs) or Metagenome-Assembled Genomes (MAGs).
+**Note**: this workflow is not intended for classify "finished" SAGs or MAGs.
 The "finished" category is reserved for genomes that can be assembled with extensive manual review and editing.

 ## System requirements
 Each step in the pipeline has a default set of requirements for number of CPUs,